argumentcomputer/zk-light-clients/aptos/docs/src/benchmark/e2e.md

 ```

 This benchmark will spawn the two servers locally and make two requests in parallel to them.
 This generates both proofs
 at the same time in the same machine.
+In a production setting, the two prover servers will be in different machines, and the two proofs will be generated in parallel.
+To run the proofs serially instead, pass the `RUN_SERIAL=1` environment variable to the test.
+This report times that are closer to a production setting where each proof is generated in parallel by a different machine.

-It measures to main metrics for each proof:
+It measures two main metrics for each proof:

 - `e2e_proving_time`: Time taken to send both request to the Proof Server and generate both proofs.
 - `inclusion_proof`: